-Danielle Park 215-503-0164 danielle.park@jefferson.edu M-46 JAH
+Danielle Park 215-503-0164 Danielle.Park@jefferson.edu M-46 JAH

-General PhD Requirements: The PhD degree earned through the IMP Program requires the student to complete all degree requirements of both the Program and the Jefferson College of Graduate Studies (JCLS).
-JCLS requirements are described in the JCLS catalog and, in greater detail, in the "Guide to the PhD Degree and Thesis Manual" available at https://www.jefferson.edu/university/biomedical-sciences/student-resources/policies-guidelines.html An IMP specific synopsis of these requirements follows in this handbook.
+General PhD Requirements: The PhD degree earned through the IMP Program requires the student to complete all degree requirements of both the Program and the Jefferson College of Life Sciences (JCLS).
+JCLS requirements are described in the JCLS catalog and, in greater detail, in the "Guide to the PhD Degree and Thesis Manual".
+An IMP specific synopsis of these requirements follows in this handbook.

 Credit Requirements: A minimum of 180 credits beyond the bachelor's degree are required.
 54 of these credits must be from a combination of required and elective coursework, including seminar/journal club.
-At least 18 of these credits must be from outside the major Program (i.e. not IMP).
+At least 18 of these credits must be from outside the major Program (i.e., not IMP).
 The remaining credits are dissertation research credits.
-Full time enrollment in the Fall Semester is 20 credits, Winter and Spring combined is 30 credits, and Summer Semester is 10 credits.
+Full-time enrollment in the Fall Semester is 20 credits, Winter Semester is 10 credits, Spring Semester is 30 credits, and Summer Semester is 10 credits.

-Transfer of Credits: A student may be able to receive transfer credits up to a maximum of 18 credits for graduate level courses taken at another institution per policy described in the JCLS Catalog.
+Transfer of Credits: A student may be able to receive transfer credits up to a maximum of 18 credits for graduatelevel courses taken at another institution per the policy described in the JCLS Catalog.
 Check with the Program Directors or the Training Programs Office for more details regarding credit transfers.